 On top of that, Firefox 73 also introduces an alternative DNS over HTTPS provider, NextDNS, in addition to Cloudflare, which remains the default DNS over HTTPS resolver.
 To change the DNS over HTTPS provider from Cloudflare to NextDNS, you need to visit the Network Settings dialog in Preferences.

 Firefox 73 also updates the high-contrast mode to allow background images, improves the audio quality when playing audio at faster or slower speeds, and improves automatic detection of legacy text encodings on old web pages that don’t explicitly declare their text encodings.

-If you’re using Ubuntu, you can update the Firefox web browser to Firefox 73, which can be installed on Ubuntu 19.10 (Eoan Ermine) and Ubuntu 18.04 LTS (Bionic Beaver), and Ubuntu 16.04 LTS (Xenial Xerus) operating system releases from the main archives.
+If you’re using Ubuntu, you can update the Firefox web browser to Firefox 73, which can be installed on Ubuntu 19.10 (Eoan Ermine), Ubuntu 18.04 LTS (Bionic Beaver), and Ubuntu 16.04 LTS (Xenial Xerus) operating system releases from the main archives.

 To update Firefox, simply open the Software Updater utility and install all available updates.
 Alternatively, you can update only the Firefox web browser from the command-line, using the commands listed below.
 Make sure to restart any running Firefox instances after updating to the new version.

 sudo apt update

 sudo apt install firefox

 Update: As of February 26th, 2020, Firefox 73.0.1 is available in the main archives of Ubuntu 16.04 LTS, as well as in Ubuntu 19.10 and Ubuntu 18.04 LTS.